Freestyler: Music video

-During the video, Marlo comes across the main character from the music video of "Uprocking Beats", another song from In Stereo, and freezes him.
+During the video, Marlo comes across the main character from the music video of "Uprocking Beats," another song from In Stereo, and freezes him.
 Marlo also appears briefly in the music video of "B-Boys & Flygirls", reversing and forwarding the car the main characters are driving.

 The music video was parodied by Funky Bong in Assembler (k)—an entry for the Assembly 2000 wild demo competition; it placed fifth in the contest.
 The music video was later parodied by the hip hop group Raptori for their song "Hiphopmusiikkia".
 In 2011, the beginning scene was remade in the music video of DJ RZY's "Tervetuloo Helsinkiin".
 In 2019, the beginning scene was also tributed in a hardcore techno fashion in the music video "Luonnon Nostatus" by Teknoaidi & Iconobreaker featuring Samu Kuusisto.

+In 2024, Jaakko Salovaara went back to the same platform at the metro station, where the video was made; there he was filmed by Yle.fi, while telling about how he made the video.

+In 2025, the song was covered by the bluegrass band Steve 'n' Seagulls on the album The Dark Side Of The Moo.

 2019 music video

 For the twentieth anniversary in 2019, a new music video was produced featuring the original band members, with updates to reflect developments in technology and culture.
-The central figure is now a girl with a mobile phone, with various Belgian YouTuber cameo appearances.
+The central figure is now a girl (played by Milica Bajčetić) with a mobile phone, with various Belgian YouTuber cameo appearances.

 The 2019 music video was filmed at Vukov Spomenik railway station, an underground station on the BG Voz commuter railway network serving Belgrade, Serbia.
-The new video had been sponsored by communications provider Telenet (Belgium) to promote a new mobile phone service.
+The new video was sponsored by communications provider Telenet (Belgium) to promote a new mobile phone service.